 SRP has established a goal that by 2020, SRP will meet a target of 20% of its expected retail energy requirements with sustainable resources.
-Among them are a diversified resource mix of wind, geothermal, large hydro and low-impact hydro, landfill gas and solar.
+Among them are a diversified resource mix of wind, geothermal, large hydro and low-impact hydro, and solar.

 Renewable resources at SRP

 At SRP, we pursue innovative and effective renewable energy solutions by: